Home2025-02-14T08:08:15+01:00

 warm and projecting sound • personal follow-up

-I took a big step forward ten years ago when I stopped making copies, and designed my own personal model.
+I took a big step thirteen years ago when I stopped making copies and designed my own model.
 I took out the essence of all the instruments I had built, and kept the best qualities.
 This I merged into my own model.
 Musicians tell me that my instruments have a special sound and that each instrument has its own personality.
-It is always exciting to present the instrument to the musician for the first time, and hear them play it!
-I really hope that the instruments I make will stay good over time, and that musicians in 200 years’ time will say:
+It is always exciting to present the instrument to the musician for the first time and hear them play it.
+I really hope that the instruments I build will hold up well over time, and that musicians will also say in 200 years:

 “Wow, this is really good, I want to play this instrument!”